bitwrestler/MissingLinkSolver/README.md

 ![Missing Link Puzzle](/pix.png "Missing Link Puzzle")

 <p>This repository is a Rust port of Javascript code from https://www.jaapsch.net/puzzles/missing.htm.
-I did not originate this algorithm, but simply ported it to Rust and modified it somewhat for command line execution and display.</p>
+I did not originate this algorithm, but simply ported it to Rust and modified it somewhat for command line execution and display.
+This little project was mostly done to learn Rust a bit better.
+Provided here as a service to the community.</p>

 <code>Usage: missing_link_solver_cmd [starting pattern]</code>